 What is Asset Discovery?

-The first step in ASM is knowing exactly what your attack surface is made up of – identifying and locating active and inactive assets on your network.
+The first step in attack surface management is knowing exactly what your attack surface is made up of – identifying and locating active and inactive assets on your network.
 These assets may be owned or used by your organization or third-party vendors, and include things like web applications, APIs, domain names, cloud storage, IP addresses, IoT devices.

 What is Vulnerability Discovery?

-Continuous vulnerability discovery enables you to view your attack surface from an attacker’s perspective.
+The second step in attack surface management is having continuous vulnerability discovery.
+This enables you to view your attack surface from an external attacker’s perspective.
 The process identifies and prioritizes vulnerabilities on your applications and networks in real-time, keeping you ahead of attackers and helping you reduce the attack surface.

-These processes are used to automatically populate an ASM database to provide organizations with essential security data.
+These processes are used to automatically populate an attack surface management database to provide organizations with essential security data.

 What are the benefits of Attack Surface Management?